Sansevieria moonshine [san-se-VEER-ee-uh, moon-shine] is a cultivar of the Sansevieria trifasciata, which is a succulent from the Asparagaceae family.

 Place the container in low light or indirect sunlight, changing the water as needed.

-Moonshine Sansevieria Care – Pests or Diseases
+Moonshine Snake Plant Care – Pests or Diseases

 The snake plant moonshine plant is a hardy container plant typically free from serious disease and pest problems.